deflect-ca/banjax/supporting-containers/challenge-client/README.md

 `DeflectChallengeMessage` in [internal/deflect_challenge.go](../../internal/deflect_challenge.go)
 byte for byte.

-The request's `X-Deflect-Challenge-Key-ID` is advisory.
+The request's `X-RePress-Challenge-Key-ID` is advisory.
 The edge always signs with its current key and returns that key's real ID; deciding whether the returned ID is trusted is the client's job.
 That is what will make key rotation possible without a protocol change.